yrashish/spring-boot-jib/README.md

 # Getting started

-Please use `mvn compile jib:build` command to build an image locally using maven without installing docker client.
+Please use `mvn compile jib:build` command to build an image locally using maven.